-The day-to-day operations of The Undergraduate Awards are managed by a small Executive Team based in Dublin, Ireland.
+The day-to-day operations of The Global Undergraduate Awards are managed by a small Executive Team based in Dublin, Ireland.

 The UA Board of Directors oversees the Executive Team, and maintains legal and fiduciary responsibility for the organisation.
 The Academic Advisory Board consists of representatives from UA’s Partner Institutions, who meet annually to advise on the academic rigour of the awards programme.

-Dr Garret Maher, Director of Development
+Dr Garret Maher, Executive Director

 Lara Coyle, General Manager

 Jim Barry, Chair

 Jim Barry is Chief Investment Officer of Blackrock’s Renewable Power Group and Co-Head of Global Infrastructure Debt.